teocci/GlassfishServer/README.md

   ls -lrt java*
   ```

   SSL (Secure Sockets Layer) and TLS (Transport Layer Security) are protocols designed to help protect the privacy and integrity of data while it is being transferred across a network.
 SSLv3 (or simply SSL 3) is not safe anymore, that's why we will disable SSL in step [6.
 Security configuration before first startup][0.6] (see below).
 However, if you run Glassfish with a standard JRE you will realize soon that only 128-bit ciphers suites are supported in your Glassfish.
 It is quite easy to enable cipher suites with more than 128-bit encryption, i.e. 256-bit AES.
-The restriction in Glassfish comes from the fact that Glassfish uses what ever is supported by the underlying JSSE.
-To enable 256-bit cipher suites we need to download [the Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files 8][2.0] and copy them to /usr/local/jdk1.8.0/jre/lib/security/ (all Java gurus should know that step very well).
-The following commands assume that you have downloaded the JCE archive with a browser to your local machine and saved it to ~/Downloads:
-  Bash commands for enabling Java Cryptography Extension (JCE) Unlimited Strength:
+The restriction in Glassfish comes from the fact that Glassfish uses what ever is supported by [the underlying JSSE][2.5].
+To enable 256-bit cipher suites we need to download [the Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files 8][2.6] and copy them to `/usr/local/jdk1.8.0/jre/lib/security/`.
+Here are the commands for enabling Java Cryptography Extension (JCE) Unlimited Strength:

   ```
   #if you dont't have "unzip" installed run this here first